Gap Between the New England Patriots and Upstart AFC Is Closing

 The Patriots dared Jaguars quarterback Blake Bortles to beat them.
 He did...easily.

-Bortles played arguably the best game of his career with 377 passing yards, four touchdowns and only one turnover.
+Bortles played arguably the best game of his career, with 377 passing yards, four touchdowns and only one turnover.
 The Patriots struggled to handle Jacksonville's underappreciated set of wide receivers and tight ends as they relied on their Cover 1 defense (man-to-man with a single safety over the top).
 Starting cornerback Eric Rowe played so poorly the staff decided to bench him after two series.

 "It hurts," Rowe said after the game, per ESPN.com's Mike Reiss, "but I wasn't getting the job done."